-Welcome to the Tribunal of the Catholic Church
+Welcome to the Interdiocesan Tribunal of the Catholic Church Adelaide

-The Tribunal of the Catholic Church is a service of the Archdiocese of Adelaide to assist with the pastoral care of divorced and remarried persons seeking to have their marriage recognised in the Church, divorced persons seeking to remarry, and divorced persons seeking clarification of their standing in the Church.
+The Interdiocesan Tribunal of the Catholic Church Adelaide is a service to assist with the pastoral care of divorced and remarried persons seeking to have their marriage recognised in the Church, divorced persons seeking to remarry, and divorced persons seeking clarification of their standing in the Church.
 For more information on the Tribunal click here.

 In Catholic Canon Law a vicar is the representative of the diocesan bishop and may have different titles based on what role they are performing.
 Judicial vicars exercise a portion of the power of the diocesan bishop by virtue of their office, with ordinary power to judge cases in the diocesan ecclesiastical court.
 Although the diocesan bishop can reserve certain cases to himself, the judicial vicar and the diocesan bishop are a single tribunal, which means that decisions of the judicial vicar cannot be appealed to the diocesan bishop but must instead be appealed to the appellate tribunal.